lucas-gitirana/beg-pl-sql/README.md

 # beg-pl-sql
-Database created for studies of PL/SQL using the book Beginning Oracle/PL SQL by Donald J. Bales.
+Database created for PL/SQL studies using the book Beginning Oracle/PL SQL by Donald J. Bales.

 Exercise:
 You’re going to do some software development for a company called Very Dirty Manufacturing, Inc. (VDMI).